writeonly/Omnibus/api/mono/swing-client/README.md

 ## README

-Fat client in Swing.
+- Fat client in Swing.
-Use gRPC to connect with API Gateway